gillyspy/ppromise/README.md

 out its purpose and potentially even pick up new minions.

-Consumers of your library can know the nature of the PPromise by inspecting properties. `isUnbreakable` property is helpful boolean but the definitive property is `type`.
+Consumers of your library can know the nature of the PPromise by inspecting properties. `isUnbreakable` property is a helpful boolean for this.
+The definitive property is `type`.
 Pending promises behave differently and that can be inspected via [#properties] like the `isPending` boolean.
 <pre>
 //TODO: example
 </pre>